Professional Service Terms and Conditions

 Order Form means an order for Professional Services specified in the Service Schedule;

-Out Of Hours refers hours outside of Business Hours/Days;
+Out Of Hours means hours outside of Business Hours / Business Days;

 Privacy Laws means the Privacy Act 1988 (Cth) (Privacy Act) and all other applicable legislation relating to the handling of Personal Information;

-Project Manager means an individual appointed by a party to serve as that party’s primary representative;
+Project Manager means an individual appointed by a party to serve as that party’s primary representative for the Engagement;

 Related Body Corporate has the meaning given to it by the Corporations Act 2001 (Cth);